Shlucus/Shlucus/README.md

 # 💫 About Me:
 Hey there, I’m Lucas👋🏼

-I’m an ambitious Computer Science student from John Abbott College and I love to experiment with cybersecurity and ethical hacking.
+I’m an ambitious Computer Science student at John Abbott College and I love to experiment with cybersecurity and ethical hacking.

 From the age of 10, I began exploring tech by creating a YouTube channel to share Roblox coding tutorials and game bugs/exploits.
 Recognizing the countless hours I spent deepening my knowledge beyond the classroom, I set a lifelong goal to dive into the vast field of cybersecurity and contribute to its future, one step at a time.